-Privacy is about the appropriate handling of information that is deemed confidential between the user and service provider in accordance with the preferences of the user and regulatory policies.
+Privacy in 3GPP is about the appropriate handling of privacy related information between the user and service provider and between users in accordance with the preferences of the user and regulatory policies.

 Building and maintaining trust between users of 3GPP services and the network operator requires the careful consideration and deployment of capabilities that safeguard confidential information about the user.
 Privacy is therefore seen not only as a value added service but also as a risk-reduction mechanism in terms of service deployment.